Coercive Control: Why divorcing a narcissist can be harder than staying married to one

 Learning Objectives

-• Attendees will be able to define and discuss coercive control and its relationship to intimate partner violence.
+• Attendees will be able to describe coercive control and its relationship to intimate partner violence.

 • Attendees will be able to explain why intimate partner violence laws do not protect victims of coercive control.

-• Attendees will be able to educate their clients about the realities of post-separation abuse.
+• Attendees will be able to identify resources for their clients about post-separation abuse.

 Learning Levels